nicholassm/disruptor-rs/README.md

 Hence, there's synchronization happening in the allocator.

 There's also no use of dynamic dispatch - everything is monomorphed.

+# Correctness

+This library needs to use Unsafe to achieve low latency.
+Although the absence of bugs cannot be guaranteed, these approaches have been used to eliminate bugs:

+- Minimal usage of Unsafe blocks.
+- High test coverage.
+- All tests are run on Miri in CI/CD.
+- Verification in TLA+ (see the `verification/` folder).

 # Performance